mobxjs/mobx-react/README.md

 ReactDOM.render(<App />, document.body)
 ```

-_N.B. note that in this *specific* case neither `NameDisplayer` or `UserNameDisplayer` doesn't need to be decorated with `observer`, since the observable dereferencing is done in the mapper function_
+_N.B. note that in this *specific* case neither `NameDisplayer` nor `UserNameDisplayer` needs to be decorated with `observer`, since the observable dereferencing is done in the mapper function_

 #### Using `propTypes` and `defaultProps` and other static properties in combination with `inject`